KevinWorkman/HappyCoding/tutorials/google-cloud/index.md

 The full code for the examples used in these tutorials is available [here](https://github.com/KevinWorkman/GoogleCloudExamples).

-## Updated Tutorials

-These tutorials have been updated to use the latest Cloud SDK.
+These tutorials have been updated to use Java 11 and the latest Cloud SDK.

 <div class="thumbnail-link-container">
 {% include url-thumbnail.html url="/tutorials/google-cloud/setup" %}